Select Department

 What is a Mashup?

-Essentially, a mashup is a musical creation, usually in the form of a song.
-Created by combining two or more pre-recorded songs together to create an original composition.
-Often as simple as overlaying the vocal or acapella track of one song seamlessly over the instrumental track of another.
+Essentially, a mashup is a form of music production usually in the form of a song.
+It is created by combining two or more pre-recorded songs together in a multi track recording to create an original composition.
+Often it is as simple as overlaying the vocal or acapella track of one song seamlessly over the instrumental track of another.

-Listening to Melbourne Mashup DJ Kyle Mckay’s “Bangers & Mashups” series below is a great start to understanding the world of mashups!
+Listening to Melbourne Mashup DJ Kyle Mckay’s “Bangers & Mashups” series below is a great start to understanding the world of not just music production but mashups!

 Files